TritonXR/nine-day-detective/README.md

 # Scheduling

 ## Meetings
-Meetings are now held twice a week, with the first one on this *Friday, January 11th from 3 - 5 pm*.
+Meetings are now held twice a week, with the first one on *Friday, January 11th from 3 - 5 pm*.
 Please attend at least one each week!

 ## To-Do List
 Please edit as needed.